alaksiondev/invoicer-infra/Readme.md

 ```

 ## QuickStart

+### Container setup
 1. Clone this repository
 2. CD into the cloned directory
 3. Populate environment variables
 4. Set MinIO access key and secret key.
 To do this navigate to localhost:9001, login using MIN_USER and MIN_PASSWORD previously set in the env variables, go to "Access Keys", and create a new access key using INVOICER_MIN_IO_ACCESS_KEY and INVOICER_MIN_IO_SECRET_KEY as values.

+### Firebase Setup
+1. Create a new firebase project
+2. On Authentication section allow Google Sign in method
+3. Go to settings > Service Accounts > Create new private key.
+Download the file, rename it to `firebase-credentials.json`, and copy it to `invoicer/configs`.
+Your project should look like `invoicer/configs/firebase-credentials.json`.
+4. Go to settings -> General.
+Copy `project id` and set it as `INVOICER_FIREBASE_PROJECT_ID` variable.

+### Last steps
-3. type `docker compose up`
+1. type `docker compose up`
-4. Wait for docker to start the services
+2. Wait for docker to start the services
-5. Have fun
+3. Have fun